datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 Examine the mean living area estimate from each sample.
 How variable are these estimates of the mean?

 `@hint`
+Repeat for sample 3 what the code does for sample 1 and 2.

 `@pre_exercise_code`
 ```{r}